Observation (video game): Plot

-Continuing on, Sam encounters another crew member, Josh, who has been hiding from Jim, as Jim has also killed his doppelgänger.
+Continuing on, SAM encounters another crew member, Josh, who has been hiding from Jim, as Jim has also killed his doppelgänger.
 Before Josh can reveal more, Jim grabs SAM and Emma, and makes them jump back to Emma's Observation.
 Jim locks Emma out of the station, claiming that "It wants her", leaving her on little life support.
 As she clings to life, several other identical Observation stations appear to start gathering around the storm.

-Jim proceeds to lock SAM out of the controls while he sends a desperate message for help to Earth.
+Jim proceeds to lock SAM out of the controls while he sends a desperate message for help to Earth, becoming frustrated at their seemingly greater interest in Emma and SAM’s status instead of his own promised return to Earth.
 SAM manages to find several back doors into the station's systems, interacts with the signal to Earth and warns them about the situation.
 Earth cuts off Jim, who now knows SAM is to blame.
 As Jim tries to attack SAM's core, the core suddenly explodes into a large amount of dark red oil that infests the entire station.
-SAM is then ordered by the Hexagonal entity to kill Jim, who does so by locking him in a module that he then depressurizes.
+SAM is then ordered by the Hexagonal entity to kill Jim, and does so by locking him in a module that he then depressurizes.

-SAM then allows Emma to enter through the airlock.
-Emma now knows that they need to get to the storm on Saturn, and has SAM adjust their orbit and jettison the rest of the station.
+SAM then hears Emma calling, and allows her to enter through the airlock.
+Emma has clearly been changed by her experience and now speaks in an eerily calm tone.
+She tells SAM she now knows that they need to get to the storm on Saturn, and has SAM adjust their orbit and jettison the rest of the station.
 They fall into the storm and black out.

-When Emma wakes, they find themselves on a rocky landscape, with debris and bodies from multiple copies of Observation around them.
+When Emma wakes, they find themselves on a rocky landscape, with debris and various bodies of Emma from multiple copies of Observation around them.
 They approach a giant version of the hexagonal entity again and make contact.
 Emma tells a confused SAM that there must have been multiple realities all converging on this point, and they were the first version of Emma and SAM to make it through the ordeal.
 They disappear briefly into the hexagonal entity.

-When they wake up, Emma and SAM find their consciousness has merged, and they are back on Earth by some means.
+When they wake up, Emma and SAM find their consciousness has merged, allowing them to share a single body, and they are back on Earth by some means.
 They feel odd but alive, and by touching the ground, they are able to infect it with the dark red oil the same way the entity did to Observation.
 The combined Emma/SAM persona is then instructed to "BRING THEM".